23technologies/attach-scs-seed/README.md

 Adjust variables in environment/standard.tfvars to suit your needs.

+Place the gardener-apiserver.yaml file in the folder terraform.

 ## Build up Gardener

 **make sure that no other testbed is already in the project.**